-The Work We Have Done-The Work Before Us-A New Proposition.
+The Work We Have Done---The Work Betore Us .-- A New Proposition.

-The voices of the people, the approval of our angelic guides and friends, and above all else, the unhesitating approval of our own con-science of our last year's work, give us strength and assurance that the RELIGIO-PHIL-OSOFHICAL JOURNAL occupies an important position in the great field of Spiritual literature, and that a responsibility rests upon it, commensurate with the importance of the work to which it is assigned by the invisible intelligence that inaugurated it.
+The voices of the people, the approval of our angelic guides and friends, and above all else, the unhesitating approval of our own conscience of our last year's work, give us strength and assurance that the RELIGIO PHIL-OSOPHICAL JOURNAL occupies an important position in the great field of Spiritual literature, and that a responsibility rests upon it, commensurate with the importance of the work to which it is assigned by the invisible intelligence that inaugurated it.

-Its positive and aggressive warfare upon old theological dogmas, and its unhesitating and bold utterances in denunciation of that most vile and terrible reproach upon Spiritualism, called free love, has endeared it to thinking people, however much or little faith they may nave in the great truth of spirit-communion.
+Its positive and aggressive warfare upon old theological dogmas, and its unhesitating and bold utterances is denunciation of that most vile and terrible reproach upon Spiritualism, called free love, has endeared it to thinking people, however much or little faith they may have in the great truth of spirit-communion.

-The intelligence which prompted the inanguration of this paper and gave it the name of the RELIGIO-PHILOSOPHICAL JOURNAL, plainly foresaw the work it was destined to perform.
+The intelligence which prompted the in-auguration of this paper and gave it the name of the RELICE PHILOSOPHICAL JOURNAL, plainly foresaw the work it was destined to perform.

-While it recognized the principle in nature while is recognized the principle in nature outcropping among all nations and people on the face of the globe, called religion, it never-theless views it as but the antecedent of the development or unfoldment of that ever-existing system, known as the philosophy of life.
-Then it is but the rubbish that has to be removed to develop to the admiration of the soul Pantheon of eternal progression whose foundation is co-eternal with nature herself, and as boundless as infinitude.
+While it recognized the principle in nature outcropping among all nations and people on the face of the globe, called religion, it nevertheless views it as but the antecedent of the development or unfoldment of that ever-exist ing system, known as the philosophy of life.
+Then it is but the rubbish that has to be removed to develop to the admiration of the soul, a Pantheon of eternal progression whose foun-dation is co-eternal with nature kerself, and as boundless as infinitude.

-The RELIGIO-PHILOSOPHICAL JOURNAL'S miscion is to open the eyes of the people to this great truth.
-To make itself felt in this great work, not self-imposed, it must be positive and ageressive against error wherever found.
+The Religio Philosophical Journal's mission is to open the eyes of the people to this great truth.
+To make itself felt in this great work, not self-imposed, it must be positive and aggressive against error wherever found.

-While timidity is an ingredient foreign to our nature, yet the obloquy, the foul breath of oositive efforts of enemies. uangei professed Spiritualists, to divest us of our good name and well-earned popularity among our peers where best known, to the end of crushing out our paper, has been as keenly felt by us as similar treatment would have been felt by any other man not devoid of sensitiveness.
+While timidity is an ingredient foreign to our nature, yet the obloquy, the foul breath of alander, the positive efforts of enemies, yet professed Spiritualists, to divest us of our good name and well earned popularity among our peers where best known, to the end of crushing out our paper, has been as keenly felt by us as similar treatment would have been felt by any other man not devoid of sensitiveness.